pikvm/pikvm/docs/faq.md

     - Reboot the pikvm

 ??? question "Can I run PiKVM in a docker?"
-    Technically it might be possible but the OS requires many specific settings that cannot be performed inside the container.
+    No, technically it might be possible but the OS requires many specific settings that cannot be performed inside the container.

 ## First steps